codycook96/CPLC/README.md

 ## Mission

-The CPLC Project is an open source project aims to create a free, simple, and modular platform for anyone to be able to learn PLC program and develop their own PLC programs on a wide variety of hardware.
+The CPLC Project is an open source project aims to create a free, simple, and modular platform for anyone to be able to learn PLC programming and develop their own PLC programs on a wide variety of hardware.

 ## Goals